Inparsian/gray-meadows-shell/README.md

 ## To-Do

-Currently far from ready for daily use.
+Currently not ready for daily use yet, but it is getting closer.
 This list of things to do may not be exhaustive and is subject to change.

 ⚠️ = Known bugs/issues exist.<br>
 ❓ = This particular module will be a challenge.